saririans/RetinAI/README.md

 4. Submit the desired job using `sbatch`.
 The scripts are set up to run the corresponding Python files from the `src/` directory.

     ```bash
-    # To submit the data setup/preprocessing job
+    # To submit the data setup/preprocessing jobs for IDRID
     sbatch slurm/idrid_setup.slurm

     # To submit the main training job